vodnalasricharan/onlineclassesbot/README.md

-# YEET MEET
+# ONLINE CLASSES BOT

-YEET MEET is a telegram bot which can be deployed to a server, heroku or on your local machine.
+Online Classes Bot is a telegram bot which can be deployed to a server, heroku or on your local machine.
 It can attend your Google Meet and Zoom classes for you.

 ## Bot Commands